Cognitive Dark Matter: Measuring What AI Misses

 [

 \begin{quotation} We propose that the jagged intelligence landscape of modern AI systems arises from a missing training signal that we call ``cognitive dark matter'' (CDM): brain functions that meaningfully shape behavior yet are hard to infer from behavior alone.
-We identify key CDM domains---metacognition, cognitive flexibility, episodic memory, lifelong learning, abductive reasoning, social and common-sense reasoning, and emotional intelligence---and present evidence that current AI benchmarks and large-scale neuroscience datasets are both heavily skewed toward already-mastered capabilities, with CDM-loaded functions largely unmeasured.
+We identify key CDM domains---metacognition, cognitive flexibility, lifelong learning, abductive reasoning, social and common-sense reasoning, and emotional intelligence---and present evidence CDM-loaded functions are largely unmeasured in current AI benchmarks, and that large-scale neuroscience training datasets which could be used to instill these capabilities do not yet exist.
 We then outline a research program centered on three complementary data types designed to surface CDM for model training: (i) latent variables from large-scale cognitive models, (ii) process-tracing data such as eye-tracking and think-aloud protocols, and (iii) paired neural--behavioral data.
 These data will enable AI training on cognitive process rather than behavioral outcome alone, producing models with more general, less jagged intelligence.
 As a dual benefit, the same data will advance our understanding of human intelligence itself. \end{quotation} ] {\fnsymbol{footnote}}

 {\arabic{footnote}} Over the past several years, AI has made remarkable strides \cite{Krizhevsky2012-uz,Silver2018-qz,Abramson2024-wd,Brown2020-bk}.
 Benchmarks, where they exist, have increasingly become saturated: while it took close to 20 years to go from defining handwriting and speech recognition benchmarks to solving them at a human level, more recent benchmarks focusing on natural language processing and advanced reasoning have reached saturation within a period of around 2 years \cite{Kiela2021-oi}.
 The potent combination of clear definitions of success, as captured by benchmarks, and unleashing impressive amounts of compute on large-scale datasets has led to rapid advances, first in vision and language, and now in other domains, including, in particular, software programming, mathematics, and biology.